baraluga/silver-dollop/mcp/README.md

   4. `get_user_ticket_work({ worklogs, issues })`
   5. Client filters by ticket summary containing "PLEXOS"

-- What’s our team billability this week?
+- What's our team billability this week?
   1. `get_tempo_worklogs({ from, to })`
   2. `calculate_billability({ worklogs })`

-- Who’s planned for DM-742 this week?
+- Who's planned for DM-742 this week?
   1. `get_tempo_plans({ from, to })`
   2. Extract unique `issueIds`
   3. `get_jira_issues({ issueIds })`